Samruddhi1304/ecommerce-chatbot/README.md

 "Thank you!"

-Explore Products:
+Explore Products
 Click "View Details" from the dashboard.

 Use filters (search, category, price) and sorting.

-Add to Cart:
+Add to Cart
 Click "Add to Cart" on product cards in the dashboard or product detail page.

 Your cart items will persist even after logging out.

-Manage Cart:
+Manage Cart
 Navigate to the Cart icon in the Navbar.

 Adjust quantities or remove items.

-Checkout:
+Checkout
 From the Cart page, click "Proceed to Checkout" to simulate an order.

-Potential Future Enhancements
+🌟 Potential Future Enhancements
 Advanced AI Chatbot: Integrate a more powerful LLM (e.g., Gemini API) for more nuanced conversational abilities and product recommendations.

 Image Generation: Allow the chatbot to generate images of products based on descriptions using models like Imagen.